A new formula for Lazard's correspondence for finite braces and pre-Lie algebras: Applications: braces of cardinality

 \item For some $\alpha , \beta \in {\mathbb F}_{p}$, not both zero, we have and consequently the following relations hold in $A^{4}$:

 \end{itemize} Notice that the above relations give a well defined pre-Lie algebra. \end{proposition} \begin{proof} We can use a similar proof as in Proposition \ref{aloha}.
-We can take any non-zero product of some copies of element $x$ from $A^{4}$ to be element $b$.
-Notice that either $b=a\cdot x$ or $b=x\cdot a$ for some $a\in A^{3}$, and we can add this $a$ to the base.
-Notice that $A^{3}/A^{4}$ has dimension $1$ as a vector space over ${\mathbb F}_{p}$, which gives $\alpha , \beta $.
+We can take any non-zero product of some copies of element $x$ from $A^{4}$ to be element $b\neq 0$.
+Notice that either $b=a\cdot x$ or $b=x\cdot a$ for some $a\in A^{3}$, and we can add this $a$ to the base (notice that if all elements from $A^{2}\cdot x$ and $x\cdot A^{2}$ are zero then $x^{2}\cdot x^{2}=0$).
+Reasoning similarly as in Lemma \ref{nil} we get that $A^{2}/A^{3}$, $A^{3}/A^{4}$ and $A^{4}$ are one-dimensional vector spaces over ${\mathbb F}_{p}$.